chatnoir-eu/chatnoir2-webclient/src/main/webapp/docs/terms.md

 Certain parts of this website may be crawled automatically.
 These parts are specified using the robots exclusion protocol (robots.txt).
 If you crawl this website repeatedly, you agree to adjust your crawler to the frequency at which the static contents of this website change.

-You may use the services for private and commercial purposes, but agree not to sell the services to a third party, or indidcate to a third party the services are yours.
+You may use the services for private and commercial purposes, but agree not to sell the services to a third party, or indicate to a third party the services are yours.

 ### Provision of the services by Webis